Guitar Build Process

 Finish truss rod adjustment nut slot with rat-tail file, to allow hex key access

-The slot will coplanar with the neck, bevel "up and out" of the headstock
+The slot will parallel with the neck, bevel "up and out" of the headstock

 Now is a good time to check for any neck-bow - remove by sanding and/or clamping